- Out and about

 The Festival of Lights is held in the city centre in a fully pedestrianised area, which is shut off and secure.
 Forty or so entrance points for pedestrians are located every 100 metres or so.
 The festival area will be closed to traffic.
 This restriction also applies to motorcycles, electric scooters and bicycles.

-Only the following footbridges will be closed during the Fête des Lumières, on 8, 9 and 10 December from 6 pm to 1 am, and 11 December from 4 to 11 pm:
+Only the following footbridges will be closed on 5, 6 and 7 December from 5pm to midnight and on 8 December from 4pm to 11pm:

 - Passerelle du Palais de Justice,